Ephemeral Astroturfing Attacks: The Case of Fake Twitter Trends: Attack Ecosystem

-From the users active in 2019, we removed these who attacked only once to remove noise which leaves 21,187 users.
-We performed community detection using Louvain method~\cite{blondel2008fast} and found 6 communities, with 0.711 modularity.
-We name these communities by the coloring scheme we prefer: green, cyan, blue, orange, pink and red. \Figref{fig:astrobot_network} shows the resulting network.
-Table III shows the number of trends, users and the percentage of users still exist in the platform by July 2020 within the communities in addition to the pattern(s) we found.
+From the users active in 2019, we removed those who attacked only once to remove noise, leaving 21,187 users.
+We performed community detection using the Louvain method~\cite{blondel2008fast}.
+The Louvain method greedily optimizes modularity, which ensures nodes that have strong connections are in the same community.
+Thus, astrobots consistently attacking the same trends will be in the same community.
+We found 6 communities, with modularity 0.711.
+We name these communities by the coloring scheme: green, cyan, blue, orange, pink, and red. \Figref{fig:astrobot_network} shows the resulting network.
+Table III shows the number of trends and users and the percentage of users that remain on the platform by July 2020 within each community, as well as any pattern(s) we found.
 We now describe the temporal and semantic patterns the communities follow in detail.

+\descrplain{Temporal Activity} Studying temporal activity is key to learning how many networks of astrobots are active at a given point in time and how quickly Twitter addresses the coordinated activity. \Figref{fig:firstlastseen} shows the first and last times the astrobots were found to be participating in an attack which gives us a rough idea of the active times of their respective communities.

-\Figref{fig:firstlastseen} shows the number of accounts first seen and last seen attacking.
-We found that the cyan community is the only community in which the majority of the accounts (79\%) were actively participating in the attacks before 2019 while the rest became active mostly in mid 2019.
-The only exception is the green community, whose users were mostly active since January 2019.
-The green and cyan communities stopped attacking in February.
-However most of the users in these two communities still exist in the platform despite not participating in the attacks.
-All users that still exist in the platform in the green community and half of such users in the cyan community last posted an undeleted tweet by February as \Figref{fig:unsuspended_comm} shows.
-Precisely, 1,887 users became dormant in February 1, 2019.
-23\% of the users in the green community and 6.7\% in the cyan community last tweeted a lexicon tweet in February, suggesting that the attackers could not delete the lexicon tweet from their last attack.
-The other half of the users in cyan community still use Twitter by July 2020 but did not participate in an attack after February.
-This suggest that the attackers might have lost control of the accounts either due to internal problems or because Twitter imposed a session reset or a location or IP ban on the accounts, rendering them useless.
+We found that the cyan community is the only community in which the majority of the accounts (79\%) were actively participating in the attacks before 2019 while the rest became active in mid-2019.
+Exceptionally, the green community's users were active since January 2019.
+The green and cyan communities stopped attacking in February 2019, however, most of the accounts in these two communities remain on the platform despite not participating in recent attacks.
+All users that remain on the platform in the green community and half of such users in the cyan community last posted an undeleted tweet in February, as \Figref{fig:unsuspended_comm} shows.
+Precisely, 1,887 users became dormant on February 1, 2019.
+23\% of the users in the green community and 6.7\% in the cyan community last tweeted a lexicon tweet in February, none of which were deleted, suggesting that the attackers could not or did not delete the lexicon tweets from their final attack using these communities.
+The other half of the users in the cyan community remained on Twitter as of July 2020 but did not participate in an attack after February.
+This suggests that the attackers may have lost control of the accounts either due to internal problems or because Twitter imposed a session reset or a location or IP ban on the accounts.